 I am a project scientist at the National Center for Atmospheric Research, in the Climate Change Research section.
 My NCAR website can be found here.
 I have been at NCAR since May 2014.

-I am an NSF Ocean Sciences postdoctoral fellow at the University of Hawaii's Department of Oceanography.
+I am also an NSF Ocean Sciences postdoctoral fellow, through the University of Hawaii's Department of Oceanography.
 I moved to Hawaii in January 2012, and was based at the International Pacific Research Center until summer 2013.

 Information on my current research projects, presentations, and publications are available in these pages.
 Also please feel free to contact me.